infertux/chef-bitcoin/README.md

 Downloads the release from GitHub and compiles it along with an systemd service script.

 Caution: you'll need at least 1 GB of free RAM to compile it (setting `make_options` to `-j1` can help too).

-### `bitcoin::git` recipe

-Downloads the latest commit from GitHub and compiles it along with an systemd service script.

-Caution: this will fetch the `HEAD` revision and might break without warnings.

 License
 -------